-Village of Ruidoso Prepares for PNM Public Safety Power Shutoffs
+Village of Ruidoso Shares Preparedness Information for PNM Public Safety Power Shutoffs

-RUIDOSO, NM – February 14, 2025 – In response to the Public Service Company of New Mexico’s (PNM) implementation of Public Safety Power Shutoffs (PSPS) to mitigate wildfire risks, the Village of Ruidoso is actively collaborating with community partners to ensure that residents are informed, prepared, and supported.
-Although the Village has no control over when or where PNM activates a PSPS, decisions determined solely by weather conditions, fire hazards, and other safety factors, it remains dedicated to reducing the impact on the community through proactive communication and preparedness efforts.
+RUIDOSO, NM – February 14, 2025 – As the Public Service Company of New Mexico (PNM) implements Public Safety Power Shutoffs (PSPS) to reduce wildfire risk during extreme conditions, the Village of Ruidoso is working with community partners to help ensure residents are informed, prepared, and supported.

 Community Preparedness and Support